 What do you do if you fail to follow your morning routine, and how does this influence the rest of your day?

 Gah!
-Unless it is for something awesome (like leaving for an exciting trip or going to a morning dance party on a boat — which was a blast!), I tend to feel more scattered, stressed, and reactive throughout the day.
+Unless it is for something awesome (like leaving for an exciting trip or going to a morning dance party on a boat!), I tend to feel more scattered, stressed, and reactive throughout the day.

 On a great day, I am meditating and reading during breaks at least two or three times throughout the day!
 Morning, noon and night :)

 The goal of any routine is not perfection, but intention and small steps.
 Just commit to doing a few small things that recharge you every day, and don’t be too hard on yourself if your routines go haywire sometimes due to big life events, projects, or new people in your life.
 This is a lesson I learn and re-learn constantly!
 I remind myself not to wait on incorporating new routines until I can do them tomorrow—aka perfectly or with copious time—but instead to do something small in that direction today.

 Jenny updated her morning routine with us on Jul 26, 2017.
 View what has changed since Apr 22, 2015.

 Our recommended fitness product this week is the Garmin vívosport Health and Activity Tracker.
 We only recommend three things a week that we believe will be of interest to our readers.
 Please take a moment to check it out.